 F1 British Grand Prix Betting Odds

-Nico Rosberg (2/1) will likewise enter the British GP as the second betting favourite with odds of around 2/1 to win it.
+Nico Rosberg (2/1) will likewise enter the British GP as the second betting favorite with odds of around 2/1 to win it.
 He has shown this year that he is more than capable of winning Formula 1 races.
 However, his performance last weekend and subsequent refusal to shoulder any blame for the clash with Hamilton on the final lap may cost him the psychological edge he needs over his rival.
 Instead of settling for a second place finish to give Mercedes the 1-2 at Spielberg, Rosberg’s late turn-in caused him to finish in fourth.

 Sebastian Vettel (13/2) took the lead in Austria for a bit, but then suffered a catastrophic tyre failure at the beginning of lap 27 and was unable to finish.
 This was his third “did not finish” of the season and must be immensely frustrating.
 However, Vettel remains a strong contender as every time he has finished a race this year, he has earned a trip to the podium.